Facts on how many eggs to freeze

-The number of eggs that you need to freeze varies depending on your age and how many children you would like to have in the future.
+The number of eggs that a person will need to freeze varies depending on their age and how many children they would like to have in the future.
 According to a 2017 study in Fertility and Sterility, women should consider freezing the following number of eggs to achieve at least one live birth.

 - Women 38 to 40 should freeze 30 mature eggs for a 75% chance of having at least one child.

 - Women 40 to 42 should freeze 30 mature eggs for a 50% chance of having at least one child.